Pavichi/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #!/bin/bash
-This script switches the current user to the user betty
+The first script switches the current user to the user betty The second script prints the effective username of the current user